 Le Bon Georges – 5 rue Saint-Georges, 75009 Paris, France

 - Check out David Lebovitz’s review of Le Bon Georges!

 - Looking for other great spots to eat in the city?
 Read our guide to The Best Hidden Italian Dining Spots in Paris

 - Re-create a Parisian bistro in your own home with these French kitchen essentials

 Written by Rachel Naismith for HiP Paris.
 Looking to travel?
 Check out Plum Guide and our Marketplace for fabulous vacation rentals in Paris, France or Italy.
-Looking to rent long-term or buy in France or Italy?
+Looking to rent long or short term, or buy in France?
 Ask us!
 We can connect you to our trusted providers for amazing service and rates or click here.
 Looking to bring France home to you or to learn online or in person?
 Check out our marketplace shop and experiences.